Bone Disorders in Dogs

 Hypertrophic osteopathy is excessive thickening or growth of bone tissues of long bones in dogs occurring after tumors or infectious masses develop in the chest or abdominal cavity.
 The exact cause is unknown, but may be related to a reduced flow to blood to the bones.

 Signs include lameness, long-bone pain, and signs of body cavity tumors.
 X-rays are used to reveal the primary tumors and bone reactions.
-Treatment includes chest or abdominal surgery to remove tumors and the surgical cutting of the nerve to block the associated bone changes.
+Treatment includes chest or abdominal surgery to remove tumors and the surgical cutting of the nerve to block a reflex associated with the bone changes.

 For additional information on nutritional osteopathies, See also Disorders Associated with Calcium, Phosphorus, and Vitamin D in Dogs.